 According to communicologist Eugene White (1960), there are four interrelated components for presentations: speaker, speech, audience, and occasion.
-These can help presentation experts in planning their PowerPoint content, and assist speakers with their actual discussion.
+These help presentation experts plan their PowerPoint content and assist speakers with their actual discussion.

 It’s hard to talk about these principles in the order you should tackle them.
 That’s why the concepts speak for interrelationship or connecting one to another.